chhavibhalla/FlowCare-main/README.md

 SheSync is an all-in-one interactive platform designed to educate, empower, and support young girls (ages 13-25) in managing their menstrual health and hygiene.
 Built with a mission to normalize conversations around menstruation and reduce stigma, SheSync provides a user-friendly ecosystem featuring education, tracking tools, expert guidance, and community support—all in one place.

+## How to Run
+To run this project in a runtime environment, you need to start both the backend and frontend servers.
+Here are the steps:

+## **1. Navigate to the Backend directory and start the backend server:**
+cd FlowCare-main/Backend
+npm install
+npm run start

+## **2. Navigate to the Frontend directory and start the frontend server:**
+cd ../Frontend
+npm install
+npm run dev

+## This will start the backend server using Node.js and the frontend server using Vite.
+You can access the frontend application in your browser, typically at http://localhost:3000 or the port specified by Vite.
+The backend server will run on the port specified in your backend configuration, typically http://localhost:3001 or another port.

 ## 🚀 Key Features